cooroo/hackintosh/README.md

       <string>Yes</string>
   </dict>
   ```
-  - That's all, final [config.plist](./minimal-usb-stick-config.plist) is simple.
+  - That's all, the [minimal-usb-stick-config.plist](./minimal-usb-stick-config.plist) for installation is simple, it's not perfect, but it works and easy to debug.

 ## Installation
 ## Post-Installation